oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-add-ssw-only-content-to-a-rule-internal-only/rule.md

 ---

-Select the element "SSW Internal Block" to show content only internally.
+​Select the element "SSW Internal Block" to show content only internally.

-This is an example of "SSW Only" content.
+This is an example of "SSW Only" content.​